mamedev/mame/docs/source/usingmame/commonissues.rst

 What about those guys who burn DVDs of ROMs for the price of the media?
 -----------------------------------------------------------------------

-What they are doing is just as illegal as selling the ROMs outright.
-As long as somebody owns the copyright, making illegal copies is illegal, period.
-If someone went on the internet and started a business of selling cheap copies of the latest U2 album for the price of media, do you think they would get away with it?
+What they are doing is just as unlawful as selling the ROMs outright.
+As long as somebody holds the copyright, making unauthorised copies is unlawful.
+If someone went on the internet and started a business of selling cheap copies of U2 albums for the price of media, do you think they would get away with it?

-Even worse, a lot of these folks like to claim that they are helping the project.
-In fact, they only create more problems for the MAME team.
-We are not associated with these people in any way regardless of how "official" they may attempt to appear.
-You are only helping criminals make a profit through selling software they have no right to sell. **Anybody using the MAME name and/or logo to sell such products is also in violation of the MAME trademark.**
+Even worse, a lot of these people like to claim that they are helping the project.
+In reality, they only create more problems for the MAME team.
+We are not associated with these people in any way, regardless of how “official” they may attempt to appear.
+By buying from them, you only help criminals profit from selling software they have no right to sell.  **Anyone using the MAME name and/or logo to sell such products is also in violation of the MAME trademark.**

 .. _DMCA-exemption: